AlGepe/OmniSnippets_JS/docs/omni/onInit/setDefault.rst

 varName
 ^^^^^^^^

 Name of the variable for which you want to set the default value.
-It must be input as a string and it must match the name (not the `Label`) of the variable as visible on the `Current variables` tab on BB.
+It must be input as a string and it must match the name (not the `Label`) of the variable on the `Current variables` tab on BB.

 value
 ^^^^^